Establishment and discontinuation of courses and study programmes

 Establishment matters are tabled for decision in the board meetings in January, February and March, and August, September and October every year.

 The faculty should provide complete documentation at least six weeks before the matter is to be addressed by the Education Board.
-This gives the officers at Education Strategy Support time to review the material, conduct a dialogue with the faculty and produce documentation for the Education Board.
+This gives the officers at Education Strategy Support Office time to review the material, conduct a dialogue with the faculty and produce documentation for the Education Board.

-Remember to start well in advance for establishment of a new study programme.
+Remember the importance of planning for the establishment of a new study programme.
 Expect the process from the decision on establishment to the actual start of the new programme to take at least a year.
 In order to have time to establish a new programme, other schedules need to be taken into account, such as Lubas and rounds of admissions.
 Include these schedules in the planning from the outset to streamline the process.

 Prior knowledge requirements and selection criteria are to be agreed in consultation with the admissions division before the decision on establishment of a new programme can be taken by the Education Board.
 Please contact Cecilia Raab at the Admissions Office.
 Email: cecilia [dot] raab [at] stu [dot] lu [dot] se Telephone: 046-222 42 11